JWNg/JS_codewars/README.md

 # JS_codewars

-Collection of problems from Codewars done in JS
+Collection of problems from Codewars completed in JS